perrycate/Uniform-Chat-API/docs/introduction/index.rst

 Unichat: The Universal Chat API
 ===============================

+..
+NOTE.
+FIXME: You need to sell this a bit more.

+   "Unichat is a server designed to allow the transcripts for multiple social media chat to be consumed through a uniform API.
+Because none of these chat services have agreed on a standard, this project seeks to enable more convenient personal analytics for interpersonal conversations through a common interface.
+In
+   particular: Queries to the unichat server follow the same API and return data in the same format regardless of the outgoing service."

 Unichat is a server designed to allow querying multiple chat APIs at the same time.
 Queries to the unichat server follow the same API and return data in the same format regardless of the outgoing service.

 Unichat's interface is:

- 1. Simple.
-Only the bare minimum necessary is returned for each API call, so it's easy to learn and use quickly.
+ 1. *Simple.* Only the bare minimum necessary is returned for each API call, so it's easy to learn and use quickly.
- 2. Uniform.
-If you write something to interact with one service, it will work with any other supported service.
+ 2. *Uniform.* If you write something to interact with one service, it will work with any other supported service.
- 3. Well-documented.
-Everything you need to use Unichat can be found on this site.
+ 3. *Well-documented.* Everything you need to use Unichat can be found on this site.
 Disagree?
 Raise an issue `here.
     <https://github.com/TheGuyWithTheFace/Uniform-Chat-API/issues>`_